 The Newsroom is the source for media looking for information about UHN or trying to connect with one

 of our experts for an interview.
 It's also the place to find UHN media policies and catch up on our news stories, videos, media releases,

-MaRS Innovation is partnering with Dr. James Eubanks of Krembil Research Institute to develop a new treatment for Rett syndrome, a rare developmental disorder found almost exclusively in girls and women.
+MaRS Innovation [Editor's Note: Link is no longer available] is partnering with Dr. James Eubanks of Krembil Research Institute to develop a new treatment for Rett syndrome, a rare developmental disorder found almost exclusively in girls and women.

 Infants with Rett syndrome develop and grow normally until the age of eight to 12 months when symptoms begin appearing.